-The Company's financial instruments consist of cash, short-term investments, reclamation bonds and accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash, reclamation bonds, accounts payable and accrued liabilities and a loan from related party.
 It is management's opinion that the Company is not exposed to significant interest, currency or credit risks arising from these financial instruments and that the fair value of these financial instruments approximates their carrying values.